liyanasahir/mission-buildwebsite/she.md

 The flagship event of the first phase of SHE was 'Lead the Leaders'.
 The two day residential camp for selected 30 SHE senior members aimed to inculcate the much needed skills for professional excellence as well as personal competence.
 Ultimately, the program sought to mentor the attendees to become leaders for SHE, who would go on to mould the junior members.

 The overwhelming response to the activities of SHE at GCEK has clearly brought out the growing need for extending similar programs to other technical colleges, as well as the need to spread women empowerment for building an inclusive culture.

+### Mode of Operation

+The coordinators of SHE  program have well identified the value of our resourceful  alumni and  have ensured their  fruitful participation  in gathering suggestions and  information.
+The other promising contributors to the program are the teaching fraternity of GCEK ,  resource persons from external agencies and  experts from different walks of life.
+The SHE program also seeks all the support from PTA and the HRD Cell of GCEK